What is Proof of Stake?

 Anyone can take part in the proof of stake network and become a validator.
 To do this, a potential validator needs a computer or node.
-Additionally this person will have to stake (lock) an amount of their crypto funds in the network.
+Additionally, this person will have to stake (lock) some of their crypto in the network.

 Different validators are selected to approve transactions; one for each block.
 Validators are selected by the algorithm set by the blockchain using three factors:

 - Nodes wealth

 The reason why people have to stake their crypto to become a validator is for security.
 Validators are the only ones with the authority to approve transactions.
 As a result a validator either acting alone or with the help of other parties could potentially corrupt the network.

 Hence this is why validators have to stake their cryptocurrency on the network.
 Malicious validators will get punished by the network if they approve fraudulent transactions.

 The validator will lose a portion of their stake that is greater than the reward of committing the fraud.
 This maintains the integrity and trust in the blockchain by disincentivising bad behaviour.